Last Updated on

 Greenwashing or Genius: Why a Soy Crib Mattress Might Not be a Great Option

 For green active families on a budget, we understand the allure of buying a foam crib mattress for your little one.
-Way cheaper than innerspring, coconut coir and natural latex crib mattresses, it’s hard to resist your wallet’s pull.
+Way cheaper than innerspring, an organic crib mattress, or a coconut coir or natural latex crib mattresses, it’s hard to resist your wallet’s pull.